 Poop is 75% water and you are supposed to drink 8 glasses of water a day ideally for a healthy lifestyle.
 Drinking a healthy amount of fluids daily will save you from the gut monster named constipation.

 Fiber is poop’s BFF.
 Solvent fiber assimilates water and structures a gel in your digestive tracts, which beefs up your crap and makes it sufficiently smooth to keep the trains moving.
 Solvent fiber additionally manages glucose and can bring down cholesterol levels too!.

-Expoot advice: Add these nourishing foods for a perfect stroll to poopytown: Oranges, oats, apples, beans, peas, lentils, pears, berries, and flax.
+Expoot advice: Add these nourishments for a healthy poop experience: Oranges, oats, apples, beans, peas, lentils, pears, berries, and flax.

 Hips don’t lie when it comes to busting a sweat, be it externally or internally.
-For a smooth, satisfactory, and effortless poop, we highly recommend you to move your behind a little and see what that tushy can do(o).
+For a smooth, satisfactory, and effortless healthy poop, we highly recommend you to move your baes a little and see what that tushy can do(o).

-Here’s a chart (Bristol) that will help you identify your poo a little better :
+Here’s a chart (by Healthline) that will help you identify your poo a little better :

 So, next time when you poo, what would you do differently?
 Do let us know!
 (Well, maybe without pictures obviously)